catern/supervise/README.md

 In these cases, some of our children may be able to leak.
 Hopefully some day soon these holes can be removed by kernel support for an API like this.

+TODO
+====

+- Support a binary interface in addition to the text interface
+- Fix the text interface to cope with partial reads and multiple lines per read
+- Optimization: support reading `/proc/[pid]/task/[tid]/children`